Salmon River Steelhead Fishing

 In Spring

-Winter-run steelheads are abundant in the spring and these winter run steelhead combined with spring run steelhead can provide great steelhead fishing on the Salmon River.
+Winter-run steelheads are abundant in the spring, and these winter-run steelhead combined with spring-run steelhead can provide great steelhead fishing on the Salmon River.

-Salmon River steelhead fishing can be excellent from early March after snow melts and spring rains raise water levels and get the fish active.
+Steelhead fishing can be excellent from early March after snow melts and spring rains raise water levels and get the fish active.
 It can continue to be good until late April.

 I discuss all stages of steelhead and how to catch more during the spring on my page Spring Steelhead Fishing: Tips And Tactics From The Guides